 The Working Group found that the FOA has a role in the auditing of transfers; a point also made by ICANN compliance.
 In that respect, the double authorisation that comes with the use of FOAs for any domain name transfer is a useful step that can contribute to prevent fraudulent transfers or resolve transfer conflicts.

 Still, the Working Group acknowledges that the use of FOAs can in some cases also be preventative of an efficient transfer of domains.
 This is especially true in cases such as bulk transfers, mergers of resellers, and/or resellers and registrars.
 Thus, the Working Group determined that for most transfers or most routine or most typical transfers the FOA is an extraneous step.
-However in those situations where the transfer is considered to be - or is challenged or is disputed the FOA is an essential element to establishing the validity of the transfer and the authorization of the registrant.
+Some WG members pointed out that the FOA can be prohibitive of registrar-transfers while at the same time not adding any tangible benefits.
+However, otherse pointed out that in those situations where the transfer is disputed the FOA can be an essential element to establishing the validity of the transfer and the authorization of the registrant.

+The WG received one public comment that was critical of the FOA and called for its discontinuation.
+WG members duly revisited this issue and decided that due to a lack of concrete data, a future review of the IRTP should also examine the need for the FOA, based on quantifiable evidence (see Recommendation #18).

 AuthInfo Code